sanic-org/sanic/guide/content/en/guide/basics/app.md

 It refers to two generic types:

 1. The first is the type of the configuration object.
-It defaults to `sanic.config.Config`, but can be any subclass of that.
+It defaults to :class:`sanic.config.Config`, but can be any subclass of that.
 2. The second is the type of the application context.
-It defaults to `types.SimpleNamespace`, but can be **any object** as show above.
+It defaults to [`SimpleNamespace()`](https://docs.python.org/3/library/types.html#types.SimpleNamespace), but can be **any object** as show above.

 Let's look at some examples of how the type will change.

 .. column::

-    Consider this example where we pass a custom subclass of `Config` and a custom context object.
+    Consider this example where we pass a custom subclass of :class:`sanic.config.Config` and a custom context object.

 .. column::